cloudflare/wrangler-legacy/docs/content/kv_commands.md

 ### `put`

 Writes a single key/value pair to the given namespace.

+Requires `--binding` or `--namespace-id` argument.

 Optional params include
 1. `--env`: The [environment](./environments) argument.
 1. `--ttl`: Number of seconds for which the entries should be visible before they expire.
 At least 60.
 Takes precedence over 'expiration' option.
 1. `--expiration`: Number of seconds since the UNIX epoch, indicating when the key-value pair should expire.